CANCELLED - Green Tara Practice Instructions - with Lama Zangmo

 WhoTeacher: Lama Gelongma Zangmo

-This is a day of instructions in the practice and recitation of the text of Green Tara, which is practiced every Sunday morning at Kagyu Samye Dzong.
+This is a day of practice instructions in the text of Green Tara, which is practiced every Sunday morning at Kagyu Samye Dzong.
 If understood properly, Green Tara practice helps us overcome inner and outer obstacles, and especially the obstacles of our own fears and self-doubt.

 Tara is called the Mother of all the Buddhas, as she represents the wisdom that gives birth to enlightenment, the ultimate realisation of a Buddha.